nagayyaguddadmath/SpringBootRestInMemDBAngularJS/README.md

 Note: Please note that, you can add multiple users with same name using createUser Rest API (as we use userId as primary Key for USer).
 But find user will return the first user with given name.
 This can be enhanced further at client side (by displaying all users created)

-REST API can be accessed directly by below URL: http://localhost:8080/user
+After deployment, REST API can be accessed directly by below URL: http://localhost:8080/user